The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Introduction

-The class of robust optimization problems~\eqref{prob:robust} can be attractive from a firm's perspective for a variety of reasons.
-Indeed, solving the robust optimization problem~\eqref{prob:robust} enables one to find a new assortment that can be trusted to improve the firm’s expected revenue in a way that is not exclusive to just one of the many ranking-based choice models that are consistent with the firm’s historical sales data.
-Moreover, the optimal objective value of the robust optimization problem~\eqref{prob:robust} can provide a warning that implementing an assortment found by an estimate-then-optimize technique can result in lower expected revenues than maintaining the status quo.
-Finally, \citetalias{farias2013nonparametric} showed using real-world data that the worst-case expected revenue $\min_{\lambda \in \mathcal{U}}\mathscr{R}^{\lambda}(S)$ can be a significantly more accurate prediction of expected revenue compared to the predictions made by parametric methods.
+The class of robust optimization problems~\eqref{prob:robust} can be attractive from a managerial perspective for a variety of reasons.
+First, in contrast to estimate-then-optimize, the robust optimization problem~\eqref{prob:robust} aims to find an assortment that can be trusted to improve the firm’s expected revenue in a way that is not exclusive to just one of the many ranking-based choice models that are consistent with the firm’s historical sales data.
+Second, the robust optimization problem~\eqref{prob:robust} can potentially obviate the need for experimentation---which can be costly or otherwise undesirable to firms---by identifying assortments with desirable expected revenue guarantees even though a unique ranking-based choice model cannot be identified using the firm's historical sales data.
+Third, \citetalias{farias2013nonparametric} showed using real-world data that the worst-case expected revenue $\min_{\lambda \in \mathcal{U}}\mathscr{R}^{\lambda}(S)$ can be a significantly more accurate prediction of expected revenue compared to the predictions made by parametric methods.
 Hence, there is empirical evidence that the assortments obtained from solving \eqref{prob:robust} may be desirable to firms from a revenue-improving perspective.